janlindblad/draft-tlm-philatelist/draft-lindblad-tlm-philatelist.md

 ~~~
 {: title="YANG tree diagram of the Index TSDB Partitions."}

-The implementation specific part of the model is for integration with specific TSDB implenentations.
+The implementation specific part of the model is for integration with specific TSDB implementations.
 Each such integration may need a specific sef of key-value bindings, that can be provided in this list.

 ## The Processor and Aggregator Components

 Processor components are parts of a Network Controller that take an incoming data flow and transforms it somehow, and possibly augments it with a flow of derived information.
-The purpose of the transformation could be to convert between different units of measurement, correct for known errors in in the input data, or fill in approximate values where there are holes in the input data.
+The purpose of the transformation could be to convert between different units of measurement, correct for known errors in the input data, or fill in approximate values where there are holes in the input data.

 Aggregator components take multiple incoming data flows and combine them, typically by adding them together, taking possible differences in cadence in the input data flows into account.